 If you are marrying someone from Canada, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.

 (Warning: This is a general overview of how the process works for most people.
 Your situation may present complications or qualify for exceptions; see an attorney for a full analysis.)

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to popular rumor, however, they do not immediately or automatically receive lawful permanent residence (green cards), much less U.S. citizenship.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
 This can take six months to a year, or even longer.

 If you are not yet married and your fiancé(e) is still in Canada, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé(e) in order to get married in the U.S.—and then your new spouse can apply for a green card, if desired.
 This is NOT one of the categories of visas for which it is okay for a Canadian applicant to proceed straight to the U.S. border or port of entry to apply.
 (You can also choose to get married first in another country, and then apply for an immigrant visa with which to enter the U.S.—the equivalent of a green card.)

 If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A, and can get a visa (and enter the U.S.) only after a visa number has become available based on his or her "priority date."
 Annual limits on the number of visas given out in category F2A create years-long waits.
 The application process itself adds more months to the process.